TrainingITCourses/minsait-ng_dev-23_03/docs/CLI.md

 ### 🫵🏼 practice

-- [ ] create a service for currency conversion
+- [ ] create a helper service for parameters (extract common code to a service)

 ## 5 - Forms